yuanyuanlei-nlp/sentence_level_media_bias_naacl_2024/README.md

 ## Bias Sentences Identification

-We release the code for identifying sentence-level media bias, by incorporating the event relation graph as an extra guidance:
+We release the code for incorporating the event relation graph into sentence-level media bias identification as an extra guidance:

 * **bias_event_relation_graph_BASIL.py:** the code for sentence-level media bias identification on BASIL dataset
 * **bias_event_relation_graph_BiasedSents.py:** the code for sentence-level media bias identification on BiasedSents dataset